 The interview provides an opportunity for interviewers to meet each applicant to assess the personal qualities required of a successful radiology resident.
-The half-day session also gives the radiology staff a chance to share excitement about the department with each applicant, by familiarizing candidates with the residents and staff, the residency structure, physical facilities and research endeavors.
-Applicants will have an informational session with Dr. McLoud, a tour of the department and four personal interviews.
-Applicants are also invited to attend our midday didactic conference and meet with current residents.
+The half-day session also gives the radiology staff a chance to share excitement about the department with each applicant, by familiarizing candidates with the residents and staff, the residency structure, and research endeavors.
+Applicants will have an informational session with Dr. McLoud and four personal interviews.
+Further details regarding the remote interview day will be announced closer to the interview dates.

 Consider using this virtual interview guide from the American Association of Medical Colleges as a resource as you prepare for your virtual interview.